dockerman2020/Guestbook/custom-metrics-autoscaling/prometheus-to-sd/README.md

 # Build

 Provided manifest files use already available images.
 You don't need to do anything else to use them.
-Following steps are only applicable if you want to build your own image.
+The following steps are only applicable if you want to build your own image.

 1. Set TAG to build version and PROJECT to the project in which you want to host the image.